mpc-bioinformatics/McQuaC/README.md

 - Figure 4: Barplot TIC quantiles
 - Figure 5: Barplot MS1 TIC quantiles
 - Figure 6: Barplot MS2 TIC quantiles
-- Figure 7: Barplot of precursor charge states
+- Figure 7: Barplot of precursor charge states (relative)
-- Figure 8: Barplot of PSM charge states (of identified spectra)
+- Figure 8: Barplot of PSM charge states (of identified spectra) (relative)
-- Figure 9: Barplot of missed cleavages of PSMs
+- Figure 9: Barplot of missed cleavages of PSMs (relative)
 - Figure 10: PCA on all data (+ table and plot for Loadings (to assess importance of variables for the PCA))
 - Figure 11: PCA on raw data (+ table and plot for Loadings (to assess importance of variables for the PCA))